Igboland: Stone Age

 There is evidence of Late Stone Age (late Paleolithic) human presence from at least 10,000 years ago.
-Early settlement of Igboland is dated to 6000 BC based on pottery found in the Okigwe, Oka Igwe, and known today as Awka.
+Early settlement of Igboland is dated to prior 6000 BC based on pottery found in the Okigwe, Oka Igwe, and known today as Awka.
 In 1978 a team led by Thurstan Shaw, with the University of Nigeria at Nsukka, excavated a rock quarry.
 They found that it was a mine for tool and pottery making for a 'stone civilisation' nearby at Ibagwa.
-Anthropologists at the University of Benin have discovered fossils and use of monoliths dating to 4500 BC at Ngodo in Uturu town.
+Anthropologists at the University of Benin have discovered fossils and use of monoliths dating to prior 4500 BC at Ngodo in Uturu town.
 Further evidence of ancient settlements were uncovered at what researchers believe may be an Nsukka metal cultural area from 3000 BC, and later settlements attributed to Ngwa culture at AD 8–18.
 It is unclear what cultural links there are between these pre-historic artefacts and the people of the region today.
 Later human settlement in the region may have links with other discoveries made in the wider area, particularly with the culture associated with the terracotta discoveries at Nok, which spanned a wide area of present-day north-central Nigeria.

 Some local villagers retain what they believe are original names of settlements, such as Umuzuoka, The Blacksmiths Ụzụoka, Ọkigwe, Ịmọka, etc.

 The Nsukka-Okigwe axis forms a basis for a proposed Proto-Igbo cultural heartland antecedent to contemporary Igbo culture.
 Much of the Igbo population is believed to have expanded from a smaller area in this region, diverging into several independent Igbo-speaking tribes, village-groups, kingdoms and states.
 The movements were generally broken into two trends in migration: a more northerly group that expanded towards the banks of the Niger and the upper quadrant of the Cross River; the other, following a southerly trail, had risen from the Isu populations based closer to the axis from which the majority of southern Igbo communities emerged.
 Mbaise are notably the best examples of an Igbo group claiming autochthony; they reject theories of many migratory histories about their origins.
 Based on the proximity of traditions to those of their neighbours, and familial and political ties, many of these groups are apparently culturally northern or southern Igbo.